foundersandcoders/Product-Management-Curriculum/supplementary-modules/glossary.md

 ### User Research

-User research is conducted so as to understand users’ characteristics, aims, and behaviours towards achieving their aims.
-User research helps place people at the centre of your design process and your products.
+User Research is conducted so as to understand users’ characteristics, aims, and behaviours towards achieving their aims.
+User Research helps place people at the centre of your design process and your products.

 ### User Stories